-A. Pre-audit Cost Report Settlements.
+- A. Pre-audit Cost Report Settlements.
 Based on the original and final/reconciled Annual Cost Report(s) submitted pursuant to this Exhibit B MH Section VII (Cost Reports) and State approved UOS, at the end of each Fiscal Year or portion thereof that this Agreement is in effect, the County will perform pre-audit cost report settlement(s).
 Such settlements will be subject to the terms and conditions of this Agreement and any other applicable State and/or Federal statutes, regulations, policies and procedures, or requirements pertaining to cost reporting and settlements for applicable Federal and/or State programs.
 In no event shall the settlement exceed the maximum amount of this Agreement.
-Settlement for services shall be adjusted to the lower of:
+Settlement for services shall be adjusted to the lower of: - 1.
+Contractor's published charge(s) to the general public, as approved by the Contractor's governing board; unless the Contractor is a Nominal Fee Provider.
+This federal published charges rule is applicable only for the outpatient, rehabilitative, case management and 24-hour services.

-- 1. Contractor's published charge(s) to the general public, as approved by the Contractor's governing board; unless the Contractor is a Nominal Fee Provider.
-This federal published charges rule is applicable only for the outpatient, rehabilitative, case management and 24-hour services. - 2.
-The Contractor's actual costs. - 3.
-The County Maximum Allowable rate. - B. Issuance of Findings.
+- 2. The Contractor's actual costs. - 3.
+The County Maximum Allowable rate, unless Director or designee approves in writing in the year end cost settlement, that use of the County Maximum Allowable rate was waived for settlement purposes. - B. Issuance of Findings.
 County's issuance of its pre-audit cost report settlement findings shall take place no later than one-hundred-twenty (120) calendar days after Contractor's submission of the original and final/reconciled cost reports. - C. Payment.
 In the event that Contractor adjustments based on any of the above methods indicate an amount due the County, Contractor shall pay County by direct payment within thirty (30) days or from deductions or withholding of future payments due to Contractor under this Agreement or a subsequent agreement, if any, at the sole discretion of the Behavioral Wellness Director or designee.